HaikuTeam/animator/QA.md

-The .app build logs to `~/.haiku/logs/haiku-debug.log` I don't see an ever-growing number of file ingested messages for each time I reopen a project
+The .app build logs to `~/.haiku/logs/haiku-debug.log` I don't see an ever-growing number of file ingested messages for each time I reopen a project User secret credentials are not included in the log

 Errors/notifications